amylove/personal-website-project-2/README.md

 portfolio.html (my work)

-Everything will be styles with the styles.css file There will be a basic javascript file to start# block10
+Everything will be styles with the styles.css file There will be a basic javascript file to start